-In addition to the developmental benefits, simply put: music bring us joy.
+In addition to the developmental benefits, music brings us joy.
 Just think about listening to a good song in the car with the window down on a beautiful day.
-That's joy.

 Infants and Music: Infants recognize the melody of a song long before they understand the words.
-Quiet, background music can be soothing for infants, especially at sleep time.
-Loud background music may overstimulate an infant by raising the noise level of the room.
+Quiet background music can be soothing for infants, especially during sleep time.
 Sing simple, short songs to infants.
 Try making up one or two lines about bathing, dressing, or eating to sing to them while you do these activities.
-Find more musical learning activities for infants.

 Preschoolers and Music: Preschoolers enjoy singing just to be singing.
-They aren’t self-conscious about their ability and most are eager to let their voices roar.
-They like songs that repeat words and melodies, use rhythms with a definite beat, and ask them to do things.
+They aren’t self-conscious about their ability, and most are eager to let their voices roar.
+They like songs that repeat words and melodies, use rhythms with a definite beat, and ask them to do things and follow directions.
 Preschool children enjoy nursery rhymes and songs about familiar things like toys, animals, play activities, and people.
-They also like finger plays and nonsense rhymes with or without musical accompaniment.
+They also like fingerplays and nonsense rhymes with or without musical accompaniment.

-School-Age Children and Music: Most young school-age children are intrigued by kids’ singalong songs that involve counting, spelling, or remembering a sequence of events.
-School-age children begin expressing their likes and dislikes of different types of music.
+School-Age Children and Music: School-age children begin expressing their likes and dislikes of different types of music.
 They may express an interest in music education, such as music lessons for kids.

 There is no downside to bringing children and music together through fun activities.
 We are able to enjoy the benefits of music from the moment we’re born.
-Although a good dose of Mozart is probably not increasing our brain power, it’s enjoyable and beautiful.
-From the pure pleasure of listening to soothing sounds and rhythmic harmonies, to gaining new language and social skills music can enliven and enrich the lives of children and the people who care for them.
+From the pure pleasure of listening to soothing sounds and rhythmic harmonies, to gaining new language and social skills, music can enliven and enrich the lives of children and the people who care for them.